-Queen Rania Calls for Greater Support for Girls Education in Conflict Zones at Event Hosted by First Lady Michelle Obama
+Queen Rania Urges Support for Girl’s Education at Event Hosted by First Lady Michelle Obama

 (Office of Her Majesty – Press Department – New York) - Her Majesty Queen Rania Al Abdullah urged greater support for education in conflict zones, and called for forging partnerships among girls and women around the world to advance this cause.
 She made these remarks on Monday during a working visit to New York with His Majesty King Abdullah.

 The Queen spoke at an event organized by “Let Girls Learn”, a global initiative launched by US First Lady Michelle Obama to help give girls everywhere greater access to education.

 Recognizing that education is a major casualty of armed conflict, Queen Rania called for considerable efforts to turn the tides of tragedy and desperation in war-torn regions.